 End users will benefit from PolySwarm by being exposed to better-valued services.
 We don't expect most end users to directly interact with the PolySwarm network; this is the role that Ambassadors fill.

-PolySwarm Ambassadors will be today's familiar, existing AV companies (like AVAST) as well as new companies made possible by PolySwarm’s economic model.
+PolySwarm Ambassadors will be today's familiar, existing AV companies as well as new companies made possible by PolySwarm’s economic model.